-- Working with instructions, appropriate raw materials, technical information relevant to the sectors chosen (i.e. work orders, recipes, patterns and technical drawings in metric and imperial units of measurement) - Using automated machines or a continuous process production line, tools, measuring instruments and testing devices, procedures manuals, a calculator, forms and labelling materials

-Performance Criteria

-- 1. Interpret procedures manuals and instructions. - Accurate interpretation of information about the job and the procedure - Thorough identification of information in sketches, diagrams, organization charts, drawings, patterns and recipes - Thorough identification of monitoring phases in the production process

-2. Plan the work.

-- Verification of availability of necessary tools and materials - Preparation of raw materials in conformity with instructions and standards - 3.
-Control the sequence of an automated procedure. - Proper preparation of machinery - Observance of technique for loading the program - Inputting of relevant data in accordance with instructions - Observance of technique for: - starting up machines - feeding machines - operating machines - maintaining machines - Observance of rules of occupational health and safety and hygiene - Appropriate corrections to the control panel or computer following the detection of abnormalities machines and the workstation
+Statement of the Competency Achievement Context To operate an automated production system.
+Working with instructions, appropriate raw materials, technical information relevant to the sectors chosen (i.e. work orders, recipes, patterns and technical drawings in metric and imperial units of measurement) Using automated machines or a continuous process production line, tools, measuring instruments and testing devices, procedures manuals, a calculator, forms and labelling materials Elements of the Competency Performance Criteria 1.
+Interpret procedures manuals and instructions.
+Accurate interpretation of information about the job and the procedure Thorough identification of information in sketches, diagrams, organization charts, drawings, patterns and recipes Thorough identification of monitoring phases in the production process 2.
+Plan the work.
+Verification of availability of necessary tools and materials Preparation of raw materials in conformity with instructions and standards 3.
+Control the sequence of an automated procedure.
+Proper preparation of machinery Observance of technique for loading the program Inputting of relevant data in accordance with instructions Observance of technique for: starting up machines feeding machines operating machines maintaining machines Observance of rules of occupational health and safety and hygiene Appropriate corrections to the control panel or computer following the detection of abnormalities